 Your data strategy should also outline steps for ensuring your information is accessible.
 How you store your data is essential for increasing accessibility.
 It’s crucial that you find a way to store data so people can quickly find and access the information they need without having to create copies of it themselves.

 Raw data has tremendous potential, but you won’t be able to take advantage of it until you convert it into a usable format.
 Data typically comes from many different sources, meaning it’s in various forms.
-To make data more actionable, you need to transform, correct and format it in a consistent way that makes it easy to use.
+To make data more actionable, you need to transform, correct and format it consistently, making it easy to use.
 Putting your data in a consistent, usable format will reduce the number of steps employees need to take before they can use it and make it easy to share within your company.

 Data governance refers to setting rules and standards for how individuals and groups within an organization manage data.
 When such rules are in place, individual developers don’t have to make decisions about how to process, manipulate or share data every time they work on a project.
 Instead, they can use data governance rules to make these decisions.
 The goal of data governance is to make data easier to access, use and share.